-If you are thinking about studying for the first time at a tertiary level in 2018 there are some important things you need to know.
+If you are thinking about studying for the first time at a tertiary level there are some important things you need to know.

 The New Zealand Government has announced one year of fees-free tertiary education from 2018 for people new to tertiary study, which includes most UCOL courses.

 - New Zealand citizens or permanent residents, or Australian residents who have lived in New Zealand for at least three years; and

 - Not be enrolled in school when your qualification starts, and either: